Oil and Gas Traps

 All oil and gas deposits are found in structural or stratigraphic traps.
 You may have heard that oil is found underground in “pools,” “lakes,” or “rivers.”
 Maybe someone told you there was a “sea” or “ocean” of oil underground.
 This is all completely wrong, so don’t believe everything you hear.

 Most oil and gas deposits are found in sandstones and coarse-grained limestones.
-A piece of sandstone or limestone is very much like a hard sponge, full of holes, but not compressible.
-These holes, or pores, can contain water or oil or gas, and the rock will be saturated with one of the three.
+A piece of sandstone or limestone is very much like a hard sponge, full of holes, just not compressible like a sponge.
+These holes, or pores, can contain water or oil or gas, and the rock will be saturated with one or all of them.
 The holes are much tinier than sponge holes, but they are still holes, and they are called porosity.

 The oil and gas become trapped in these holes, stays there, for millions of years, until petroleum geologists come to find it and extract it.